 The MCO shall require the following modifiers to be used when billing for transports that are non-covered services by Medicare.
 These modifiers may be used ONLY with procedure codes A0425-A0429 and A0433-A0434 to allow the claim to bypass the Medicare edit and process as a Medicaid claim.

-Modifier Description DD Clinic/Free-standing Facility to Clinic/Free-standing Facility DE Clinic/Free-standing Facility to Nursing Home DP Clinic/Free-standing Facility to Physician DR Clinic/Free-standing Facility to Residence ED Nursing Home to Clinic/Free-standing Facility EP Nursing Home to Physician
+These modifiers will bypass the Medicare edit for non-emergency transports ONLY and should be billed as non-emergency.

 Modifier Description

+DD Clinic/Free-standing Facility to Clinic/Free-standing Facility

+DE Clinic/Free-standing Facility to Nursing Home

+DP Clinic/Free-standing Facility to Physician

+DR Clinic/Free-standing Facility to Residence

+ED Nursing Home to Clinic/Free-standing Facility

+EP Nursing Home to Physician

 ER Nursing Home to Residence

 HP Hospital to Physician

 NP Skilled Nursing Facility to Physician

 PD Physician to Clinic/Free-standing Facility

 PE Physician to Nursing Home

 PN Physician to Skilled Nursing Facility

 PP Physician to Physician

 PR Physician to Residence

 RD Residence to Clinic/Free-standing Facility

 RE Residence to Nursing Home

 RP Residence to Physician